MatTek7-group2/CLDNN-P7-AAU/README.md

 ```

---- The Aurora-2 data organized in the archive ---
+--- The Aurora-2 data organised in the archive ---
 ```
 ./aurora2
 ├── SPEECHDATA                    -- the audio as 8kHz wav files